 2. Missing the Deadline

-Most issuers require disputes to be filed within 60 days of the statement date containing the charge.
-Mark your calendar!
+Most credit card issuers require disputes to be filed within 60 days of the statement date on which the charge appeared.
+Missing this deadline usually means losing your right to dispute that charge.
+Set reminders and mark your calendar promptly!

 3. Insufficient Documentation